silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 of the flower image enlarged to twice its original size.
 Take a moment to examine them and pick out which one looks the best.

 Which one did you choose?
-Hopefully the third one &ndash; if not you should go back and look more carefully.
+Hopefully the third one&mdash;if not you should go back and look more carefully.
 The others look blocky or blurry, right?
 Compared to the third one they almost make your eyes hurt, like your monitor is out of focus or something.
 Well, guess what: all of the images are enlarged _except_